mui/mui-x/docs/data/data-grid/rows/rows.md

 ## Row spacing

-You can use the `getRowSpacing` prop to specify the vertical space between rows.
+You can use the `getRowSpacing` prop to increase the spacing between rows.
 This prop is called with a [`GridRowSpacingParams`](/api/data-grid/grid-row-spacing-params/) object.

 ```tsx